blacklightpy/vaultofknowledge/Areas of Mathematics.md

 - Numbers, Number Line
 - Addition and Division
 - Operations
 - Integers and Decimals
-- Rational and Irrational
+- Rational and Irrational Numbers
 - Prime Numbers and Factorization
 - Zero and Infinity

-- Natural Numbers
-- Whole Numbers
-- Integers
-- Negative Numbers
-- Rational and Irrational Numbers
 - Sequences and Series
-- Arithmetic, Geometric and Harmonic Progressions
 - Permutations and Combinations
-- Real Numbers
-- Imaginary Numbers
+- Real and Imaginary Numbers
 - Complex Numbers
 - Bases and Logarithms

 ## Basics of Geomtery
 - Shapes
-- Lines and Rays
+- Lines and Angles
-- Angles
 - Parallel and Perpendicular Lines
 - Angle Bisectors
-- Triangles
+- Polygons
 - Circles
-- Squares and Rectangles
-- Parallelograms, Trapeziums and Rhombuses
-- Quadrilaterals
-- Polygons
-- Perimeters and Areas of Shapes
+- Perimeter and Area
-- Construction of Shapes
+- Construction of Lines and Shapes
 - Theory of Shapes
 - Properties of Triangles
 - Sections of Circles